linq2js/storion/packages/docs/api/abortable.md

 ## retry()

-Retry on failure with configurable count and delay strategy.
+Retry on failure with configurable retries and delay strategy.

 ```ts
 import { retry } from "storion/async";